 There’s a reason the One Stars have become so popular among skateboarders.
 The suede upper stands up to most wear and conforms to your feet, the hard rubber soles break in quickly and the Lunarlon liners are worth any extra price of admission, and (pro tip) can be swapped into pretty much any other pair you’d like.

 Saucony Grid 9000

 Most sneaker brands have their own cushioning tech and for Saucony, it’s GRID (Ground Reaction Inertia Device), which acts as a hidden matrix of strings layered into the midsole.
-Think of it like more comfortable tennis racket wires.
+Think of it like comfortable tennis racket wires weaved into one of the most comfortable shoes around.
 Paired with a built-in bootie (and an agreeable price point) the Grid 9000 is budget- and foot-friendly.

 Clarks Trigenic Flex

 The Trigenic Flex is one hybrid style shoe we can get behind.
 The upper doesn’t scream sneaker, but the paneled Vibram sole moves with the intricacies our feet demand.
 Like most Clarks models, they take a bit of break-in, but the second-skin nature of the upper and “barefoot” structure should keep your feet feeling good.

 Reebok may be the brand of choice for avid Crossfit athletes, but the Classics are where to find comfort designed for everyday wear.
 The Workout Plus doesn’t boast any game-changing foam or cushioning technology, but the padded collar oaired with a no-frills sole unit show that the ‘80s classic has 2019 comfort.

 To stay updated on everything happening in the sneaker world, follow @Highsnobietysneakers on Instagram, check our sneaker release date calendar and subscribe to our sneaker chatbot on Facebook to receive lightning quick updates to your inbox.